24 Breathtaking Waterfalls You’ll Find in Oregon

 Oregon Coast Waterfalls

 The Oregon Coast often gets left out of the waterfall equation, but it’s actually home to some of the most wondrous cascades in the state.
-This region where earth and land meet is absolutely breathtaking, with the tempestuous Pacific waters and ancient volcanic cliffs a scene that’s truly sublime.
+This region, where earth and land meet, is absolutely breathtaking, with tempestuous Pacific waters and ancient volcanic cliffs–truly sublime scenes.

 On these rough and rocky beaches, water flows and sprays every which way and direction, creating tide pools, whirlpools, churning inlets, and perpetually flowing, gloriously cascading waterfalls.